fsobolev/GirCoreExtrasTutorial/1 - Minimal/README.md

 # Minimal project

 Let's start with a minimal project.
-An application with a single window, containing headerbar, a button to change application style (light/dark), an icon and a label.
+An application with a single window, containing headerbar, a button to change application's style (light/dark), an icon and a label.
 In the following parts of the tutorial we will slightly change the app.

 ![](../Screenshots/1.png)